MagSafe has simplified the way we use iPhone in the car

-IPhone's car mounts are nothing new, but past solutions have always been a bit cumbersome, from spring-loaded designs to ugly adhesive magnets.
+iPhone's car mounts are nothing new, but past solutions have always been a bit cumbersome, from spring-loaded designs to ugly adhesive magnets.
 MagSafe has transformed the idea into something much more streamlined and simplified.
-Now, the best MagSafe car mounts make driving with your iPhone 12 effortless.
-Remember that these mounts will only work well with a naked 12-series iPhone or a MagSafe-compatible case.
+Now, the best MagSafe car mounts make driving with your iPhone effortless.

 - Apple certified: Belkin MagSafe Car Vent Mount PRO